Back to Basics: Understanding Real Estate

 There are four types of real estate: Residential real estate, Industrial real estate, Commercial real estate, and Land.

-- Residential real estate: It includes both new construction and resale homes.
+- Residential real estate includes both new construction and resale homes.
 Some examples of such homes are single-family homes, condominiums, duplexes, townhouses, etc.

 - Industrial real estate includes manufacturing buildings and properties like warehouses and go-downs.
-The structures can be used for research, storage, distribution of goods, etc. The zoning, construction, and sales matters on the classification.
+The structures can be used for research, storage, distribution of goods, etc. Zoning, construction, and sales matters are on the classification.

-- Commercial real estate: It includes shopping malls, hotels, offices, and medical and educational buildings.
+- Commercial real estate includes shopping malls, hotels, offices, and medical and educational buildings.
 Apartment buildings are often considered commercial because they are owned to produce income.

 - Land includes lands such as farms, ranches, and vacant lands.
 The subcategories within vacant Land include undeveloped, early developed, or reused.